F-Jennings/legal-bug-bounty/templates/EULA_BBP_Conflict.md

-To the extent your security research activities are inconsistent with certain restrictions in our `SITE POLICY` but consistent with the terms of our bug bounty program, we waive those restrictions for the limited purpose of permitting your security research under this bug bounty program.
+To the extent your security research activities are inconsistent with certain restrictions in our `SITE POLICY` but consistent with the terms of our bug bounty program, we waive those restrictions for the sole and limited purpose of permitting your security research under this bug bounty program.

 ---